xiaoxiaxusummer/MEGSplitting/README.md

 # MEGSplitting

 This code repository includes an implementation demo of the collaborative generation pipeline developed in paper **"Large Model at Edge: An Optimal Mobile Edge Generation (MEG) Design"**, which has been published by IEEE TWC (see [https://ieeexplore.ieee.org/abstract/document/11200498](https://ieeexplore.ieee.org/abstract/document/11200498)).
-The novel concept of generation splitting is introduced in [[Slides]](./Optimal%20Energy-Delay%20Tradeoff%20for%20MEG.pdf) of our TWC paper (and the conference version presented in ICC 2025).
+The novel concept of generation splitting is introduced in this paper (and the [[Slides]](./Optimal%20Energy-Delay%20Tradeoff%20for%20MEG.pdf) of the conference version presented in ICC 2025).

 ## Reproduce generated results
 > 1. Download pretrained Restormer model from [here](https://drive.google.com/drive/folders/1bRBG8DG_72AGA6-eRePvChlT5ZO4cwJ4?usp=sharing), and put "single_image_defocus_deblurring.pth" in [this folder](./Restormer/Defocus_Deblurring/pretrained_models)